Learn to Learn

 Smithsonian Traveling Exhibits

 Did you know AHA brings Smithsonian traveling exhibits to Alabama?
-In 2021-2022, we brought Water/Ways to communities statewide.
-In 2023-2024, we're bringing Crossroads home, highlighting change in rural America over the past century.
+In 2023-2024, we met at the Crossroads in communities statewide, highlighting change in rural America over the past century.
+In 2025, we’re bringing Spark! to Alabama, exploring the connections between people, place, and innovation.

 Learn More